Springfield, MO—Gloria Morris, who devoted nearly half a century to the children of Pipkin Middle School, died unexpectedly Thursday, June 18, 2020.

 She officially retired from the Middle School in 2016 — after 43 years as a teacher, coach, and counselor — but continued to show up there.
 She mentored girls through a sewing club until this spring when the pandemic hit.

 “It was not a job for her.
 It was truly a ministry and a calling,” said Josh Seaman, Pipkin counselor.
-“She lived it.
-She breathed it.”
+“She lived it

 Her role as an educator, confidante, and advocate for Springfield students — especially for the under-represented and under-resourced — extended beyond Pipkin’s doors.
 She was active in church and community groups.